07828846963

 For the second clean, after grinding, Zander uses glass cleaner.

-Grinding, Cleaning and Gluing
+Cleaning and Gluing

 The Finishing Touches